Snack-X/web-bms-viewer/README.md

 ## Changes

 * Reader at bmsjs is not bundled.
 * Removed lodash dependency from bms-js.
-(Bundle as seperated file)
+(Self implemented some functions)
 * Removed useless requires from bemuse-chardet
 * Removed useless requires from iconv-lite, since Shift-JIS, EUC-KR, UTF-8 are only needed.